JangusRoundstone/stanford-xr/README.md

 ---

 ## 🌌 Overview
-**Digital Anubis** is an immersive XR experience that lets users revisit curated digital legacies of loved ones who have passed away.
-Guided by a mediating entity (“Digital Anubis”), users enter a calming **Digital Memory Garden** where they can explore photos, videos, texts, and initiate AI-mediated conversations.
+**Digital Anubis** is an immersive XR experience that allows users to revisit, reinterpret, and emotionally process curated digital legacies of loved ones who have passed away.
+The system brings together **VR storytelling**, **AI-mediated dialogue**, **memory curation**, and **rich multimodal interaction** to create a respectful, emotionally grounded space for remembrance.

+Users begin with a **1-minute emotional cinematic intro**, setting the tone for grief, memory, and connection.
+They are then guided by **Digital Anubis**, a gentle mediating entity who helps them navigate the memories, contextualize emotions, and safely interact with an AI representation built from the deceased’s digital traces.
+Digital Anubis does *not* impersonate the deceased directly; instead, it **mediates**, filters, and reframes the information to protect the emotional wellbeing of the bereaved.

+Inside the **Digital Memory Garden**, users can:

+- View and interact with curated **photos**, **videos**, and **text-based legacies** placed spatially around the environment
+- Trigger **voice-based interactions** through a VR “Tap to Start Listening” mechanic
+- Hear responses through **AI-generated speech** delivered via WAV audio playback
+- Watch legacy videos through a custom **VR video player** activated with an in-world start button
+- Experience a mediated, emotionally safe conversation through real-time LLM responses
+- Receive guidance and emotional framing from Digital Anubis throughout the journey

+The system is also designed as a foundation for future **multimodal extensions**, including conceptual integration with **Afference neuro-haptic rings**—envisioned to replay physical activity signatures (e.g., typing vibrations extracted from legacy videos) to enhance memory storytelling through touch.

-Built during the **Stanford XR Hackathon (2025)**.
+Built during the **Stanford XR Hackathon (2025)**, this prototype explores how ethical, curated, AI-augmented afterlife interactions can support healing, reflection, and the confrontation of presence/absence in a modern digital world.

----

 ## ✨ Features
 - **Digital Memory Garden** — immersive 3D world for legacy exploration